Bismarck-Mandan schools monitoring COVID-19

 She and her husband also contracted COVID-19 even though they've been vaccinated and have been working from home.
 Price said her husband would likely have had to be hospitalized if he hadn't received the vaccine.

-Her son is cleared to go back to school Monday, which Price said is like a part two to his first day, and he's excited to go back.
+Her son was cleared to go back to school Monday, which Price said is like a part two to his first day, and he was excited to go back.

 Masks shouldn't be a political issue, she said.